bab-lab/bab-lab.github.io/content/_index.md

         <br>
         <center> We are broadly interested in better understanding the impacts of climate warming and human disturbances on carbon and nutrient cycling in boreal-Arctic terrestrial and aquatic ecosystems.
 Our research group draws on principles and approaches from physical geography including environmental chemistry, earth sciences, geographical sciences, hydrology, limnology, microbiology, and ecology. </center>
         <center> {{< figure src="icon-whitelet.png" >}} </center>
+        <center> *Our beautiful logo made by our lab designer extraordinaire, Lyreshka! </center>
     design:
       background:
         text_color_light: true